amysam2003/island-stay-management-system-advanced-databases/README.md

 (v) Aggregation pipelines
 (vi) Indexing

+## How to run the NoSQL Database
+1. Open MongoDB Compass
+2. Connect to localhost:27017
+3. Use the Database: test
+4. Import islandreviews.json into the collection: islandreviews

 ## MongoDB Playgrounds

 All MongoDB queries are implemented using VS Code (Visual Studio Code) MongoDB Extension and they are: